Sid009hey/wallspace/README.md

 ✅ Paste wallpapers into the wallpaper directory after cloning repository

+✅ Execute gui.py for a gui version of the app with extra functionality.

 ✅ Preferrably save them in lowercase letters

 ✅ Save the wallpapers as something related to it's content so that you remember it while searching